thingsdb/ThingsDocs/v0/content/data-types/type.md

 ---

-A Type is like a thing with pre-defined properties.
+A Type is like a thing with pre-defined properties and/or methods.
 When an instance of a Type is created, all defined properties are guaranteed to exist with a value matching the Type definition.

 ### Definable properties